serialport/node-serialport/README.md

 Called once a connection is closed.
 The callback should be a function that looks like: `function (error) { ... }` If called without an callback and there is an error, an error event will be emitted.

-**Note:** Currently closing a connection will also remove all event listeners.

 ### .set (options, callback)

 Sets flags on an open port.
 Uses [`SetCommMask`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa363257(v=vs.85).aspx) for windows and [`ioctl`](http://linux.die.net/man/4/tty_ioctl) for mac and linux.